Antony-Thornton/MS2---Memory-Game/README.md

 * Navigation links to those sites

 ## JavaScript Page
-This page will demo some of the features of JavaScript using event listeners This page has been included as a way to improve my knowledge on javascript event listeners
+This page will demo some of the features of JavaScript using event listeners.
+This page has been included as a way to improve my knowledge on javascript event listeners and is not critical for the site.

 ## Features left to implement
 * As well as a numbers tab I would like to add a way to turn off the gifs on the memory game
     * Doing this will require updating the javascript to be inclusive but is not critical for submission
 * Build this site/game into "the Veggie Guy" fitness site
 * Create/design proper wireframe for Javascript page and implement
+* Fix the duplicate div's issue

 <a name="technologies-used"></a>